keptn/keptn.github.io/content/docs/develop/operate/upgrade/index.md

 ## Upgrade from 0.6.2 to 0.7

+:warning: **Warning:** *Keptn 0.7 uses Helm 3.0 while previous Keptn releases rely on Helm 2.0*.
+By using this upgrader, **all** Helm releases are upgraded from Helm 2.0 to 3.0.
+This also includes Helm releases that are not managed by Keptn.
+If you have Helm releases on your cluster that are on version 2.0 and you do not want to upgrade, don't use this upgrader.
+Please take into account that the end-of-life period of Helm 2.0 begins on [August 13th, 2020](https://helm.sh/blog/covid-19-extending-helm-v2-bug-fixes/).

 * To download and install the Keptn CLI for version 0.7.0, please refer to the [Install Keptn CLI section](../setup-keptn/#install-keptn-cli).

 * To upgrade your Keptn installation from 0.6.2 to 0.7.0, you can deploy a *Kubernetes Job* that will take care of updating all components to the 0.7.0 release.
 Please [verify that you are connected to the correct Kubernetes cluster](../../reference/troubleshooting/#verify-kubernetes-context-with-keptn-installation)